simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/wifi_signaling_test.rst

     Device power-on serial port print log

-Device networking
+Device Networking
 ^^^^^^^^^^^^^^^^^^^^^

-Enter the following two commands in the serial port in turn to complete the networking.
+Enter the following two commands in the serial port to complete the networking.
 The first command is to configure the prototype to enter station mode:

 ::

-  \\Device networking
+  \\Device Networking
   \\Configure the prototype to enter station mode op -S -o 1